 - Initially cost £570 / $699, now £470 / $400

 HTC 10 Specs

 OS: Android 6

 Front camera: 5MP

-When it comes to price, the HTC 10 is available for £500 / $599 / AU$1099, which is expensive for a phone that's been out for a while - we did expect this phone to be a little cheaper.
+When it comes to price, the HTC 10 is now available for £470 / $400 / AU$1099, which is still a little on the expensive side for a phone that's been out for over a year.

 - iPhone-like speed under the finger